-CBG is the chemical parent of both CBD and THC, and is thought to provide health benefits, especially related to glaucoma and inflammation.
+CBG is the chemical parent of both CBD and THC, and is thought to have interesting restorative properties of its own.

 The cannabinoid profile refers to the cannabinoids that are present in a specific hemp or cannabis plant, as well as their quantities and ratios.

 “Full Spectrum”, “Broad Spectrum” and “CBD Isolate” can all be considered cannabinoid profiles, and are generally the most natural although there are others too that are typically made in a laboratory.

 For example, some CBD brands may decide to add cannabinoids back into CBD isolate to create a unique product with their own ratios of ingredients.